psugihara/joint/Docs/Tutorial.md

 Can you predict the difference in output?
 The first piece of code will block on the first line, waiting for `hardWork()` to return a value for the assignment before it prints to the console.
 In the second snippet, `x` is instantiated then `hardWorkAsync()` is called with a callback function as an argument.
 However, the interpreter does not wait for the function to complete or the assignment to occur before immediately printing to the console.

 In this way, control flow is synchronous but function calls are asynchronous.
-Since JavaScript executes on a single thread, waiting for a value to return from a function call will inevitable block the next statement from being executed.
+Since Pass and JavaScript each execute on single threads, waiting for a value to return from a function call will inevitable block the next statement from being executed.
 This is especially apparent with the *remote* function calls in Pass due to the reality of network latency.

 ##Publish-subscribe: grouping connections with *tags*
 What if we only want to broadcast certain things to certain clients?
 In our final example, we will show you how to create a simple "Publish-Subscribe" application that allows clients to listen on and broadcast to different channels.